-- In 2013, the results of a 5-year study were released showing that out of 4657 respondents, of which 2554 had used cannabis, those that had used marijuana had 16% lower fasting insulin levels as well as having 17% lower levels of insulin resistance and higher levels of HDL-C.
+In 2013, the results of a 5-year study were released showing that out of 4657 respondents, of which 2554 had used cannabis, those who had used marijuana had 16% lower fasting insulin levels, as well as having 17% lower levels of insulin resistance.

-- This same 2013 study showed that cannabis compounds may help control blood sugar.
-Smoking participants also had higher levels of good cholesterol and smaller waistlines.
-The most significant finding was that marijuana users appeared to have better carbohydrate metabolism than nonusers.
+Participants who were current cannabis users also had higher levels of good HDL cholesterol and smaller waistlines.
+The most significant finding was that marijuana users appeared to have better carbohydrate metabolism than non-users.
 Their fasting insulin levels were much lower, and the participants appeared to be less resistant to the natural insulin produced by their body to maintain a healthy blood sugar level.

-Which Marijuana Strains Could Be Best for Diabetes?
+Which Cannabis Strains Could Be Best for Diabetes?

-Similar to any condition, it is important to understand the side effects of each marijuana strain and determine over time which strains work best for you.
+Similar to any condition, it is important to understand the side effects of each marijuana strain and determine over time which strains work best for the individual.

 Furthermore, dosing is a major factor when it comes to managing different medical conditions.
 It is always best to schedule an appointment with a marijuana doctor to receive a consultation before any cannabis intake.
 This is because one of the major risk factors of marijuana use with diabetes involves users getting intoxicated and forgetting to check their blood glucose, which can cause it to tip into what can be dangerous imbalances.

 5 Best Marijuana Strains for Diabetes

-It is also important to understand that while specific marijuana strains may not have an effect on diabetes, marijuana may help reduce your blood glucose levels and help you feel better or reduce stress and other conditions that could spark your diabetes.
+It is important to understand that while specific strains may not have an effect on diabetes overall, cannabis may reduce blood glucose levels and help users feel better.
+It may also reduce stress and other conditions that could worsen diabetes.

-If you need to stay focused but want a strain that delivers the goods, then this herb of pure greatness will do the trick.
-Green Crack is reportedly well known for treating fatigue and depression, as well as assist those who have diabetes due to its happy and energetic effects without the need for sugar.
+Green Crack is reportedly well known for treating fatigue and depression, as well as assisting those who have diabetes due to its happy and energetic effects without the need for sugar.

-While this cannabis strain is tough to find, it is said to be very effective in treating diabetes due to its high levels of THCV.
-In a study of 62 diabetic patients, scientists found that THCV treatment successfully improved fasting insulin levels and reduced blood glucose.
+While this cannabis strain is tough to find, it is said to be a good choice for diabetes due to its high levels of THCV.
+As we mentioned earlier, a study of 62 diabetic patients found that THCV treatment successfully improved fasting insulin levels and reduced blood glucose.

-Doug’s Varin contains both THCV and THC, and the combination is perfect for achieving a high that is medicinal and satisfying.
+Doug’s Varin contains both THCV and THC and the combination is ideal for achieving a high that is both medicinal and satisfying.

 Final Thoughts About Marijuana and Diabetes

-As we mentioned a few times throughout this article, marijuana consumption can be quite dangerous if not consumed responsibly, especially if you suffer from a condition that can be influenced by weed.
-While some findings are concluding that cannabis can be used as a treatment for diabetes, it is still best to consult with your doctor.
-We are not experts and are not offering any type of medical advice.
+As mentioned a few times throughout this article, marijuana can be quite dangerous if it is not consumed responsibly, especially if the individual suffers from a condition that can be influenced by cannabis.
+While some findings are conclusive that cannabis could benefit diabetes, it is still best to consult with a doctor before use.

-Have any experience with marijuana and diabetes?
-Please share what works for you on our Facebook post or in the comments below.
+Do you have any experience with marijuana and diabetes?
+Please share what works for you on our Facebook page or in the comments below.